astropy/package-template/README.rst

   4. Add your name and email address by changing the `AUTHOR` and `AUTHOR_EMAIL` variables.
   5. If your affiliated package has a website, change `URL` to point to that site.
-Otherwise, you can leave it pointing to `astropy`_ or just delete it.
+Otherwise, you can leave it pointing to `Astropy`_ or just delete it.
   6. Exit out of your text editor